tlhakhan/esxi-playground/README.md

 ## Repo: esxi-playground
-- Scripts to create a vm playground on esxi hypervisors
+- Scripts to create a virtual machine playground on esxi hypervisors.
+- The below scripts can be placed on your esxi hypervisor server.
+Please keep use primarily for development/testing.
   - [deploy_vm.sh](#deploy_vmsh)
   - [destroy_vm.sh](#destroy_vmsh)
   - [reset_vm.sh](#reset_vmsh)

 ## deploy_vm.sh
-- Use this script to automatically deploy a small VM to specification listed in the heredoc template inside this shell script.
+- The `deploy_vm.sh` script will deploy a small VM to [specification listed in the heredoc template](https://github.com/tlhakhan/esxi-playground/blob/master/deploy_vm.sh#L39) inside this shell script.
-- The VM will automatically power on and have the given ISO file mounted.
+- The virtual machine will automatically power on and have the given ISO file mounted.

 ### Usage
 ```
 [root@vs-00:~] ./deploy_vm.sh
-Usage: ./deploy_vms [datastore name] [vm name] [ iso file ] [ guest os: centos7-64 | centos-64 | ]
+Usage: ./deploy_vms [datastore name] [vm name] [ iso file ] [ guest os: centos7-64 | centos-64 | other ]
 ```

 #### Example Output:  Successful VM Creation